johnroper100/dropplets/README.md

 If you're looking for an awesome Markdown editor, Byword (http://bywordapp.com/) is a great solution for the Mac.
 They also have an awesome syntax guide which can be found Here (http://bywordapp.com/markdown/syntax.html).

 ## Installation
-Installing Dropplets is pretty easy.
-Just follow the few steps below.
+Dropplets is compatible with most server configurations and can be accomplished typically in under a minute using the few step-by-step instructions below:

-1. Download the latest version here on GitHub.
+1. Download the latest version here on [GitHub](https://github.com/circa75/dropplets/archive/master.zip) and then extract the downloaded zip file.
-2. Extract the zip file.
+3. Upload the entire contents of the extracted zip file to your web server wherever you want Dropplets to be installed.
-3. Drag and drop everything to your server wherever you want it to be installed.
+4. Pull up your site in any modern web browser and follow the installation prompts.
+For instance, if you uploaded Dropplets to "yoursite.com/blog/", load "yoursite.com/blog/" in your browser.

-4. Pull up your target site in a web browser and follow the prompts.
+**IMPORTANT NOTE:** If you're not brought to the installation screen after this process, you probably didn't upload the **.htaccess** file in the root Dropplets directory.
+These files are usually hidden by default in most file browsers and ftp clients, so you might have to show hidden files in order to see it.
+We plan on improving this process in the future.

-**IMPORTANT NOTE:** If you're not brought to the installation screen after this process, you probably didn't get the **.htaccess** file in the root Dropplets directory.
-These files are usually hidden by default, so you might have to show hidden files to see it.
+## Writing Your First Post

-## Post Formatting
+With Dropplets, you write your posts offline in any Markdown compatible application then upload your completed post within the Dropplets dashboard (explained below).
+Please note that all posts must be composed in markdown format and saved with the "***.md**" file extension.
+For instance, if your post title is "**My First Blog Post**", your post file should look like this:

-Posts must currently be composed in markdown format, saved as a "*.md".
-You may include a matching featured image (optional).
-Here's an example of good post file naming:
+- my-first-blog-post.md

-- your-post-title.md
+Some templates include the ability to add a post image or thumbnail along with your post in which should match your post file name like this:

-- your-post-title.jpg
+- my-first-blog-post.jpg

-Post file names are used to structure permalinks.
-So, a post file saved as "your-post-title.txt" will result in "http://yoursite.com/your-post-title".
+Post file names are used to structure "permalinks".
+So, a post file saved as "my-first-blog-post.md" will result in "http://yoursite.com/my-first-blog-post" as the post permalink.

-Your posts (markdown files) **MUST** be formatted as follows:
+All posts for Dropplets **MUST** be composed using the following format:

     # Your Post Title
-    - Post Author
+    - Post Author Name (e.g. "Dropplets")
-    - Twitter Handle (e.g. "dropplets")
+    - Post Author Twitter Handle (e.g. "dropplets")
     - 2020/02/02
     - Post Category
     - Post Status (e.g. "published" or "draft")